 In cases where over 500 persons are expected to attend2 and the event is proposed to be held over a period longer than one (1) calendar week, a public interest assessment is required demonstrating that the event is in the public interest,

 including having regard to the proper development of the industry, and details of how the event will not have an adverse impact on the surrounding community.

 Furthermore, for events where a public interest assessment is required, the onus rests with an applicant to also demonstrate:

-Applications must be accompanied by the relevant documents at the time of lodgement as pursuant to section 67 of the Act, the Director may require an application to be advertised on the Department’s website.
-An advertised application will
+Applications must be accompanied by the relevant documents at the time of lodgement as pursuant to section 67 of the Act, the Director may require an application to be advertised on the department’s website.
+An advertised application

-Further information on the Director's Policy – Inspection of Records and Access to Documents
+Further information about the Director's Policy – Inspection of Records and Access to Documents.

 Licensees should be aware that the approval can be withdrawn.
 If a licensee makes substantive changes to the event or fails to comply with the conditions of the permit or licence, the licensing authority may: